KingTasaz/KingTasaz/README.md

 ## 🤔 About Me

 My name is Daniel!
-I am an avid programmer and I spend most of my free time working on personal projects.
+I am an avid programmer and I spend most of my free time working on personal projects. <br>
 I have been coding with `Python 🐍` for more than half my life!
 And I have also been using `C 🔷` for about a year.

 <!--
 **KingTasaz/KingTasaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.